Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 $ git diff
 ```

-Notice that you can explicitly name a file to be committed, provided Git
-already has it in the index.
+Notice that you can explicitly name a file to be committed, provided Git already has the file in the index.

-You decide "furry" would sound friendlier than "feline".
-You can do this with
-a text editor; here we're using `sed`, the "stream editor", which lets you
-specify editing commands on the command line.
-(See `man sed` for the details;
-Sed's command set -- here we're using `s` to make a substitution -- is
-essentially the same as Unix's original text-editor, `ed`.)
+Let's say you decide "furry" would sound friendlier than "feline," so you want to edit the text.
+You can do make the change using a text editor; here we use `sed`, the "stream editor," which lets you specify editing commands on the command line.
+(See `man sed` for the details; Sed's command set -- here we use `s` to make a substitution -- is essentially the same as Unix's original text-editor, `ed`.)

 ```
 $ sed -i.bak s/Feline/Furry/ index.html